-The numbers for whom unpaid transport will need to be organised in the long term will depend on the result of the reviewing the boundaries of the school catchment area.
+If the proposal to close the school is implemented ,the numbers for whom unpaid transport will need to be organised in the long term will depend on the result of the reviewing the boundaries of the school catchment area.

 3.3.
 Financial impact